EVENTS RESOURCES CONCEPT ART FAQ

 How will the expansion impact the Weekday Preschool?

 We know at some point in the process the Weekday Preschool space will be impacted, particularly as the current building is tied into the new building.
-Drop off and pick up routes will also be afected during the school year.
+Drop-off and pick-up routes will also be affected during the school year.
 We do not know yet what that will all look like.
 The most important thing we can relay is that we are committed to the ministry of our Weekday Preschool and it will continue during and after the building project.

 Do we have plans to start a K-12 school?